TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

 Snappy has been tested with default hive database i.e. embedded derby database.
 User can also use and configure the remote metastore as well like SQL.

-In **hive-site** xml, user needs to configure the parameters as per the requirement.
+In the **hive-site** xml, you must configure the parameters as per the requirement.
 With derby as database, the following are the ** hive-site.xml** configuration:

 ```
 <property>